What Is The Fire Protection System?

 Active fire suppression systems require some kind of action to undergo their intended purpose.
 Whether it is to trigger an alarm or release a clean suppression agent.

-Fire detection systems may seem passive but they are actually considered as active fire protection.
+Fire detection systems may seem passive but they are actually considered active fire protection.
 It can be combined with a suppression or sprinkler system to extend its protection.

 Passive fire protection is often forgotten but equally as important and must be combined with active fire protection systems for full fire protection.
 Passive fire protection systems are those systems put in place within the structure of the building and require no human interaction to do what they were intended to do.